mandyh101/quasar-todo-app/README.md

 A todo app to help you focus when you're feeling distracted, overwhelmed or unproductive.

+## Background
+I started this project to learn how to build apps using the Quasar framework - a cross-platform vue.js framework that supports PWAs: https://quasar.dev/.
+My key learnings from this project were the importance of reviewing and searching the documentation for in-built methods that will make my life easier!

 ## Install the dependencies
 ```bash
 yarn